 |

-This is an amazingly picturesque canal offering lock free cruising (subject to winter stoppages).There is a great variety of wildlife including kingfishers!
+This is an amazingly picturesque canal offering lock free cruising (subject to winter stoppages).
+There is a great variety of wildlife including kingfishers!
 This combines with being an ideal base from which to explore the Lake District, Yorkshire Dales, Forest of Bowland, Lancashire Coast and other areas of outstanding natural beauty.
-On the canal itself you have the delights of the spectacular Lune aqueduct, Lancaster city with it's castle and parks, and the Glasson Arm with 6 locks to the old port of Lancaster.
+On the canal itself you have the delights of the spectacular Lune aqueduct, Lancaster city with it's castle and parks, and the Glasson Arm to the old port of Lancaster.
 There are many excellent canalside hostelries and a multi award winning garden centre at Barton Grange.
 The Lancaster Canal is unique.
 Being a contour canal (built along the

 natural lie of the land), it has 41 miles with no locks and only 2 swing